 Training with the split score \eqref{eq:grad:estimate} exposes the student to a distribution of intermediate states and mitigates entropy collapse, while remaining compatible with the IKL estimator.

-\textbf{End-to-end training algorithm. } The DiDi-Instruct training procedure alternates between updating the discriminator $D_\lambda$ and the student $\mathbf{p}_\nu$, which is summarized in Algorithm~\ref{alg:dddi} and visualized in Figure~\ref{fig:pipeline}.
-Each iteration consists of two phases: first, the discriminator is updated to better distinguish between corrupted samples between $\mathbf{p}_\theta$ and $\mathbf{p}_\nu$; we apply \eqref{eq:ikl:discrete:objective} with the normalized reward and the decomposed score to stabilize gradient updates.
-This alternating scheme yields a robust few-step generator that closely matches the teacher’s marginals over different corrupt levels.
+\textbf{End-to-end training algorithm. } The training procedure of DiDi-Instruct alternates between updating the discriminator $D_\lambda$ and the student $\mathbf{p}_\nu$, which is summarized in Algorithm~\ref{alg:dddi} and visualized in Figure~\ref{fig:pipeline}.
+Each iteration consists of two phases: First, the discriminator is updated to better distinguish between corrupted samples from $\mathbf{p}_\theta$ and $\mathbf{p}_\nu$; We then apply \eqref{eq:ikl:discrete:objective} with the normalized reward and the decomposed score to stabilize gradient updates.
+This alternating scheme yields a robust few-step student generator that closely matches the teacher’s marginals over different corrupt levels.

 \textbf{Reward-guided ancestral sampler. } We further propose a decoding strategy that leverages the trained discriminator to guide ancestral sampling (AS) \citep{shi2024simplified,Zheng2025Masked}.
 Starting from a fully masked sequence $\mathbf{z}_N = (\mathbf{m}, \dots, \mathbf{m})$ at $t_N=1$, the procedure generates samples by iteratively denoising from $t_n$ to $t_{n-1}$ for $n = N, \dots, 1$, following the student's backward distribution $\mathbf{p}_\nu(\mathbf{z}_{n-1} | \mathbf{z}_n)$.
 Specifically, for $\mathbf{z}_n^{\ell}\in\mathcal V$ ($\ell=1,\cdots, L$), we consider a tilted transition: